sylabs/singularity-userdocs/running_services.rst

    instance2        22443                    /home/dave/instances/alpine_latest.sif
    instance3        22493                    /home/dave/instances/alpine_latest.sif

-You can also filter the instance list by supplying a pattern:
+You can filter the instance list by supplying a pattern:

 .. code::